 MAS recognizes the importance of developing 250 Water Street, especially since the site has remained a vacant parking lot for decades.
-We also underscore the significance of building affordable housing in high-opportunity and transit-rich areas such as Community Board 1.
+We also underscore the significance of building affordable housing in high-opportunity and transit-rich areas such as Manhattan Community Board 1.
 However, we strongly urge that the principles embodied in the City's zoning policy actions for more than 40 years be respected.
-If permitted, this proposal would significantly depart from the City's zoning intent and subsequently lead to negative citywide implications in historic districts.
-Additionally, questions concerning the transfer of development rights to a private entity and the South Street Seaport Museum's funding must be addressed.
-Therefore, we urge Manhattan Community Board 1 to disapprove this proposal.
+If permitted, this proposal would significantly depart from the City's zoning intent and may subsequently be a negative precedent for historic districts citywide.
+Lastly, questions concerning the transfer of development rights to a private entity and the South Street Seaport Museum's funding must be addressed immediately.
+Therefore, we urge the City Planning Commission to recommend disapproval of the project.

-2 https://250bcp.com/.
+3 https://250bcp.com/.